 Types of Drug Injury Cases

 Pharmaceutical companies must do everything in their power to ensure that their drugs are reasonably safe before they enter the market.
-They also have a duty to warn doctors and patients of any potentially adverse side effects that the company is aware of.
+They also have a duty to warn doctors and patients of any potential adverse side effects that the company is aware of.

 However, these companies are often more focused on their profit than the safety of their product.
 When this is the case, millions of people may suffer before the company takes action to improve the medication or remove it from the market.

 Drug manufacturers may be responsible for the serious injuries their product causes under many different circumstances.
 Some of the most frequent legal claims in dangerous drug cases include:

 - Manufacturing error or defect – The manufacturer did not correctly produce the medication, which may result in an incorrect chemical mixture or dosage as well as foreign substances in the drug.